Capsule History of Jewish Religious Music, Television Program, January 1954

-This audio recording represents one episode of the television program, This is Temple Israel (1954-1978).
-It was sponsored by the Temple Israel Brotherhood, recorded at Temple Israel of Boston, and broadcast on Massachusetts television station WNAC on the second Sunday of each month.
+This audio recording, hosted by Rabbi Roland B. Gittelsohn in preparation for National Jewish Music Month, chronicles the January 10, 1954 episode of the television program, This is Temple Israel (1953-1978).
+Sponsored by the Temple Israel Brotherhood and recorded at Temple Israel of Boston, it was broadcast on Massachusetts television station WNAC on the second Sunday of each month.

 The program offers an overview of the history and development of Jewish religious music over time.
 The first half includes short examples of early religious music, including: early biblical chanting performed by Cantor Alfred Rosbach (1912-1954) of Congregation Ohabei Shalom in Brookline, Massachusetts; an ancient Babylonian chant performed by Donald Sullivan, tenor soloist who performed with the Temple Israel Choir; medieval cantorial music performed by Alfred Rosbach; and Louis Lewandowski’s “Hallelujah”, performed by the Temple Israel Glee Club, which showcases the change from solo to choral music during the early-modern period.
 The second half of the program focuses on contemporary religious musical compositions, including: a modern adaptation of the melody for the prayer “Shomer Yisrael”, performed by Cantor Hugo Chayim Adler (1894-1955) of Temple Emmanuel in Worcester, Massachusetts; “R’tzei”, the first of Herbert Fromm’s (composer and Temple Israel of Boston musical director) six madrigals; and an excerpt of Ernest Bloch’s “Avodat Hakodesh (Sacred Service)” performed by Alfred Rosbach.